jorge-menjivar/chatbot-ui-authjs/README.md

 ### Step 1

-Install this extension with npm:
+The extension comes pre-installed with the base version of [Chatbot UI](https://github.com/jorge-menjivar/chatbot-ui).
+However, if for any reason you need to re-install this extension, you can do so with npm:

 ```sh
 npm i chatbot-ui-authjs@latest